 A Lordox Automat with Lordonar 50mm f/2.8 lens in Prontor-Matic shutter.

 A Lordox Super Automat rebranded as Unimatic 707 with Lordonar 50mm f/2.8 lens in Prontor-Matic shutter.
+Note that this model had a depth of field scale on the shutter whereas the Automat above only has zone focus indicators.

 The Lordox Blitz ('flash' in German) was Leidolf's contribution to the short-lived trend of putting a flash reflector on cameras to be used with small flash bulbs (see, e.g., the Kodak Retina IF and IIF and the Balda 300 BF).
 It was otherwise a fairly simple camera with a Triplon f/2.8 lens in a Pronto or Prontor-SVS shutter.
 It had a normal single stroke film advance like the Lordox Automat above, but did not have the restyled front plate.
 The battery needed for the flash was behind the 'Blitz' logo, which could be opened by pushing a small lever.